patchlevel/event-sourcing/docs/pages/snapshots.md

 !!! warning

     In the end it has to be possible to serialize it as json.
+Also the aggregate ID.

 !!! note